jamesscottbrown/mask-in-situ/README.md

 ## Usage

-If you have a config file that contains secrets, indicate the values to be encrypted by enclosing them in `%MASK{..}`, then run the `encrypt1` command:
+If you have a config file that contains secrets, indicate the values to be encrypted by enclosing them in `%MASK{..}`, then run the `encrypt` command:

-You cna generate a key using the `generate-key` subcommand.
+You can generate a key using the `generate-key` subcommand.

 ...

-You can provide the name of an environment variable containing the key as an option; if you do not, you will be prompted for a he key interactively.
+You can provide the name of an environment variable containing the key as an option; if you do not, you will be prompted for the key interactively.

 ## Alternatives